 In the first phase of our strategy, during 2021–2022, Outokumpu will prioritize de-risking the company through margin improvement, cash flow management and deleveraging the balance sheet.
-The new financial targets, EUR 200 million EBITDA run-rate improvement and net debt to EBITDA of below 3.0x by the end of 2022, are fully based on self-help improvement actions.
+When Outokumpu launched a new strategy in November 2020, the company set financial targets by the end of 2022 to improve EBITDA run-rate by EUR 200 million and to reduce the net debt to EBITDA ratio to below 3.0.

 To reach these targets, the strategy is centered on strict cost and capital discipline, strong customer engagement and a lean, delayered organization.
 As part of the strategy, Outokumpu will increase raw material efficiency and operational cost savings while limiting annual capital expenditure to EUR 180 million in 2021 and 2022 through maintenance optimization and strict asset management.

 Guidance published in the Q3 report

 Group stainless steel deliveries in the fourth quarter are expected to remain at a similar level compared to the third quarter.